Priyanshu1184/MyCab_A_Ride_Booking_Platform/README.md

 # Clone

 ## Introduction
-This project consists of both client and server components.
+This project consists of both Frontend and Backend components.
 Follow the instructions below to get started with each part.

 ## Getting Started